rust-windowing/winit/CONTRIBUTING.md

 This gives contributors an opportunity to squeeze in an extra PR or two that they feel is valuable enough to warrant blocking the release a little.

-Once the PR is merged, a CI job will automatically release the new version.
+Once the PR is merged, a maintainer will create a new tag matching the version name (e.g. `v0.26.1`), and a CI job will automatically release the new version.
 Remember that the release date in the changelog must be kept in check with the actual release date.